sysfatal/sysfatal.github.io/vlc.md

 # sed -i 's/geteuid/getpid/g' vlc
 # ./vlc
 Segmentation fault (core dumped)
 #
 ```
 Why?
 The lenght of the name is not 7 chars :)

 But how can that sed command achieve this simply by replacing one string with another?
 Why doesn’t it break the binary?
 Why it is now calling `getppid` instead of `geteuid`?

-VLC is a stripped (no symbols table) dynamically linked binary with full RELRO:
+VLC is a stripped dynamically linked binary with full RELRO:

 ```
 # cp $(which vlc) vlc